Top 12 Corporate Office Design Trends in 2023

 Office wall murals are popular and often represent elements of nature.
 Art deco wallpaper is a rising trend, and we expect to see more of it this year.

-Hybrid work is here to stay.
-When employees enter the workspace, they need flexible, yet comfortable space.
-Most importantly, they also need a dedicated space to stash their property, documents, or files which is where smart lockers play a pivotal role.
-To talk to a representative about how to design lockers for your office, contact a Parcel Pending representative today!
+Hybrid working is here to stay and because of that employees need flexible, yet comfortable workspaces.
+Most importantly, they also need a dedicated space to stash their property, documents, or files which is where parcel locker systems play a pivotal role.
+To talk to a representative about how to design an electronic locker system for your office, contact a Parcel Pending representative today!